Together, these strands form a connected ecosystem of support meeting people where they are, and offering depth without overwhelm.

 At Branán Collective, every loss matters.
 Every story is welcome.
 And whether you come here for support, healing, or professional training, you’ll find a space that is compassionate, credible, and soul-led.

-In September 2025 I was honoured to be shortlisted across three categories for the upcoming global Complementary Medical Association (CMA) Awards: Practitioner of the Year, Innovation in Complementary Medicine, and the Rising Star Award.
+In September 2025 I was shortlisted across three categories for the global Complementary Medical Association Awards: Practitioner of the Year, Innovation in Complementary Medicine, and Rising Star.

-The Complementary Medical Association (CMA) stands among the most respected international organisations in complementary and natural health, representing practitioners and training schools across the world.
-The CMA Awards honour those who are redefining standards of care and leading meaningful change within the field of wellbeing.
+The Complementary Medical Association is one of the most respected international bodies within complementary and natural health.
+Their awards recognise practitioners and organisations who are raising standards of care and leading meaningful change across the wellbeing field.

-To be shortlisted among this global community is deeply humbling and a reflection of what sits at the heart of Branán Collective: compassion that leads with integrity, credibility that earns trust, and a vision to help shape a more human, heart-centred future of care.
+To be shortlisted among this global community was a profound honour.
+It reflected the heart of Branán Collective: compassion with integrity, credibility that earns trust, and a commitment to shaping a more compassionate and emotionally aware approach to care.

-For me, this shortlist is more than a personal honour.
-It is recognition that the work of grief and pain support, so often unseen and undervalued, is both essential and professional.
-It acknowledges the innovation at the heart of Branán Collective: a model of care that blends scientific precision with lived empathy, and ensures people feel held not only in session but in the vulnerable spaces between and after.
+That recognition grew even further in October 2025 when I was awarded Rising Star in London.
+It was a deeply affirming moment, not only personally but for the work of grief and pain support, which is so often unseen and undervalued.
+The award acknowledged the innovation at the centre of Branán Collective: a model of care that blends scientific precision with lived empathy and ensures people feel held both in session and in the quiet spaces between and after.

-This recognition is also about the individuals who choose to sit with me, whether in a one-to-one session or within a group.
-It affirms that the space we create together, the tools we use, and the care woven through each step are not only meaningful, but worthy of recognition at the highest level.
+For me, this recognition is ultimately about the people who choose to sit with me, whether in a one-to-one space or within a group.
+It affirms that the environment we create, the tools we use, and the care woven through each step are not only meaningful but worthy of recognition at the highest level.

-It also points to what comes next.
-With Continual Professional Development (CPD)-accredited courses soon to be available, the ripple effect will grow as a GP, a teacher, or a workplace leader completing the training will carry new tools and understanding into every interaction, multiplying the impact across communities.
+It also points to what is ahead.
+With CPD-accredited training being developed for professionals across healthcare, education, and the workplace, the ripple effect will continue to grow.
+A GP, a teacher, or a workplace leader who completes the training will carry these tools into every conversation, extending the impact into homes, schools, and communities.

 I felt seen for the first time since my loss.
 The space created was gentle but purposeful, allowing me to share without pressure and to take small steps forward in my own time